ComputationalPsychiatry/UniQC/README.md

 `MrImage/demo_image_math_imcalc_fslmaths.m`: Illustrates how to estimate image properties and compare different images.

+`MrImage/demo_load_fileformats.m`: Illustrates different options to load nD nifti files.

+`MrImage/demo_plot_images.m`: Illustrates the versatile plot options.

-`MrImage/demo_multi_echo_realign.m`: Illustrates the syntax to extend SPM pre-processing options to n-dimensional data.
+`MrImage/demo_realign.m`: Illustrates the syntax to extend SPM pre-processing options to n-dimensional data.

-`MrImage/demo_plot_images.m`: Illustrates the versatile plot options; see also section Visualisation tools.
+`MrImage/demo_reslice.m`: Illustrates the usage of reslicing (i.e. resampling to a new geometry).

 `MrImage/demo_roi_analysis.m`: Template for a fast analysis of regions-of-interest defined using tissue masks and manually drawn masks, which can be saved and, thereby, enhance the documentation of the performed analysis.

-`MrImage/demo_spikes.m`: Illustrates the performance of different visualisation options such as mean and tSNR images and dynamic displays to identify k-space spikes.
+`MrImage/demo_segment`: Illustrates the syntax and integration of the unified segmentation in SPM into uniQC.

+`MrImage/demo_smooth`: Illustrates nD smoothing.

 `MrImage/demo_split_complex.m`: Illustrates how complex data are automatically split and combined to perform SPM pre-processing operations.